Prn-Ice/Legion-Slim-7-16APH8/README-arch.md

 - Close lid issue persists
 - Speaker issue is worse
 - SDDM Login screen has wrong scaling
+- Deep sleep

 ## Workarounds

-- Close lid: No good workaround but closing the lid while the laptop is asleep is the core issue as the laptop will immediately shutdown.
-Closing the lid when the laptop is awake and unlocked works as expected
+- ~~Close lid: No good workaround but closing the lid while the laptop is asleep is the core issue as the laptop will immediately shutdown.
+Closing the lid when the laptop is awake and unlocked works as expected~~

+- Close lid: Blacklist the `ideapad_laptop` kernel module. [source](https://www.reddit.com/r/LenovoLegion/comments/17ohg2s/comment/kf97aht/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

 - Speaker issue: Installing [this](https://aur.archlinux.org/packages/legion-y9000x-2022-iah7-sound-fix-dkms) package seems to fix or at least reduce the issue

 - SDDM: SDDM works in X11 mode by default, enable wayland support to fix the issue https://wiki.archlinux.org/title/SDDM#Wayland

+- ~~Deep sleep: Follow instructions [here](https://forum.manjaro.org/t/weird-sleep-issue-laptop-powers-off-if-lid-is-close-when-sleeping/154144) to enable deep sleep option in bios~~

+  > 1. restart and enter bios with F2
+  > 2. Pres Ctrl+Alt+Del
+  > 3. (You need two hands for this one ) Immediately after start pressing  Fn+R+N in equal intervals not very fast and with the other hand press F2 between that intervals.
+This will boot to BIOS but when you click on  the More (Advanced options) button in the lower right corner there will  be a lot more options for settings.
+  > 4. You need to navigate then to the first of three options with 3  letters PBS or something like that.
+Under that there is an option for  Power Saving and there is the Modern StandBy setting.
+- Deep sleep: The fix above enables the `deep` sleep option, but the system fails to resume from suspend with deep sleep enabled

 ## **[optimus-manager](https://github.com/Askannz/optimus-manager)**